By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY PASQUALE SORRENTINO / SCIENCE PHOTO LIBRARY

-Ancient papyrus scroll.
-This scroll was found in the library of the Villa of the Papyri in Herculaneum, Italy.
+Papyrus scroll.
+This Greek scroll was found in the library of the Villa of the Papyri in Herculaneum, Italy.
 The Roman villa was owned by Julius Caesar's father-in-law, Lucius Calpurnius Piso Caesoninus.
-Upon its excavation, 1800 papyrus scrolls were found, carbonised and preserved by volcanic ash from the eruption of the volcano Vesuvius in 79 AD.
-When rolled, like this one, the scrolls resemble wooden objects.
-Some have been unrolled, and are found to mostly contain writings by Greek authors.
-They are held in the Office of Papyri in Italy's National Library, Naples.
+Upon its excavation, 1800 papyrus scrolls were found, carbonised and preserved by volcanic ash.
+They are now held in the Office of Papyri in the National Library, Naples.
+The ancient town of Herculaneum was destroyed in the eruption of the volcano Vesuvius in 79 AD.
+However, the thick layer of volcanic ash that buried the town preserved buildings, bodies and other artefacts.

 Model release not required.
 Property release not required.